Modelling the evolution of transcription factor binding preferences in complex eukaryotes: Results

 So far, we considered the ``global'' distribution of all TFs in motif families.
-However, the evolution of different DBD families can be considered as independent, and thus can be studied separately.
-In other words, we can focus on the dynamics of the splitting of each DBD family in smaller motif families through the process of cis-innovation followed by duplication and deletion.
-Indeed, the dynamics of duplication and deletion can only expand or reduce a certain DBD family size, while cis-innovation can change the binding preferences of a TF, thus creating new motif families, but it is not expected to create a brand new DBD class.
-We provided evidence that the DBD repertoire has remained essentially constant on the evolutionary time scales here in analysis.
-Therefore, our model can also be used to predict how, in a neutral scenario, each DBD family is expected to split in different motif families through the cis-innovation process.
-Our model directly provides an analytical estimate of the average number of families in which a set of TFs is expected to be organized in Equation~(\ref{eq3}).
+However it is also interesting to study separately the behaviour of the different DBD families.
+Each of them can be considered as an independent instance of the evolutionary model described above and it is interesting to see if there are significant deviations for specific DBD families with respect to the null model predictions.
+Using as input the value $\theta=0.74$ obtained by fitting the whole set of TFs we obtain from Equation~(\ref{eq3}) a parameter-free prediction for the ratio $F/N$.
 To evaluate also the possible variability of this neutral expectation, we ran $5*10^4$ simulations of the model for different system sizes, corresponding to the different numbers of TFs in the DBD families.
-The rates of duplication, deletion and cis-innovation are set by the fit of the global distribution of motif families in Figure~\ref{fig:2} ($\theta=0.74$) and by the additional constraint $\lambda=\delta$.
-In a neutral scenario, we expect the rates to be the same for all DBD families.
-Clearly, considering the DBD families separately significantly reduces the statistics that can be used, but we can take advantage of a parameter-free prediction of the model (fitted on the whole dataset) to compare with.
-Figure~\ref{fig:5} shows the numbers of motif families in which a DBD is divided, given its number of TFs.
-The analytical prediction (dashed line) and the results of model simulations (shaded areas represent 1 and 3 standard deviations from the average simulated behaviour) are compared with empirical data (symbols).
-While most of the splitting patterns of DBDs families do not deviate significantly from the model prediction, three clear ``outliers'' can be observed.
-The Forkhead DBD family shows a smaller than expected number of motif families.
-We have previously show that the largest motif family including most of the Forkhead associated TFs is also over-expanded.
-More specifically, most of the Forkhead TFs belongs to one single motif family.
-We speculated that the overexpansion could have been driven by structural constraints limiting the evolvability of the binding preferences.
-Indeed, the small number of motif families in which this DBD class divides into can be indicative of a lower-than-average rate of cis-innovation.
-Similarly, the Homeobox DBD family appear to be partitioned in less motif families than expected, and as previously discussed, only some of these families appear to be over-expanded, probably for specific functional reasons. \\ The other significant deviation from the model prediction concerns a Zinc Finger class of TFs, that appears to have greatly diversified the TF PWMs.
+We report in figure~\ref{fig:4} the comparison of the model prediction (dashed line) and the results of model simulations (shaded areas represent 1 and 3 standard deviations from the average simulated behaviour) with empirical data (symbols).
+While most of the DBD families do not deviate significantly from the model prediction, three clear ``outliers'' can be observed.
+The Forkhead and Homeobox DBD families show a smaller than expected number of motif families while the Zinc Finger class of TFs is splitted in more families than expected.
+These deviations can be traced back to the peculiar features of these DBDs.
+In the case of the Forkhead TFs the low value of $F/N$ is likely a consequence of the structural constraints typical of the Forkhead DBD which limit the evolvability of the binding preferences leading to a lower-than-average rate of cis-innovation and thus a smaller number of motif families.
+For the Homeobox DBD instead there seems to be no structural reason for this "freezing" of motif diversity.
+It is tempting to speculate that the low value of $F/N$ is in this case related to the special role played by these genes in the regulatory network.
+Indeed Hox genes are known to be crucial players of the development of multicellular organisms and it is nice to see how this special role is highlighted by our simple model.
+The other significant deviation from the model prediction concerns a Zinc Finger class of TFs, that appears to have greatly diversified the TF PWMs.
 The corresponding motif families are not over-expanded, in fact they did not emerge as deviations in the previous analysis (Figure~\ref{fig:2}).
-In fact, the histogram of their motif family sizes (the analogous of Figure~\ref{fig:2} but restricted to this Zinc Finger TFs) follows reasonably well our null model.
-However, the fitted parameter $\theta=0.56$ is well below the value obtained from the all set of TFs ($\theta=0.74$), thus confirming again that the rate of cis-innovation for this DBD family is higher than the average rate for all TFs.
+In fact, the histogram of their motif family sizes (the analogous of Figure~\ref{fig:2} but restricted to Zinc Finger TFs, see Figure~S1) follows reasonably well our null model.
+However, the fitted parameter $\theta=0.56$ is well below the value obtained for all TFs ($\theta=0.74$), thus confirming again that the rate of cis-innovation for this DBD family is higher than the average rate for all TFs.
+Zinc Finger TFs are known to be characterized by multiple tandem C2H2 zinc finger domains.
+Such modularity enabled a rapid functional divergence among recently duplicated paralogs, as each domain in the protein can mutate independently~(\cite{Emerson2009}).
+This structural feature is well represented by our simple model.